-A Resource Adapter (also referred to as a connector) adds Enterprise Information System (EIS) integration to the J2EE platform.
+A resource adapter (also referred to as a connector) adds Enterprise Information System (EIS) integration to the Java EE platform.
 Connectors provide a system-level software driver that WebLogic Server can use to connect to an EIS.
 Connectors contain both the Java classes, and if necessary, the native components required to interact with the EIS.
-See Programming WebLogic Resource Adapters.
+See Programming Resource Adapters for Oracle WebLogic Server.